decc/computer-speak/discussion_Two.md

 		   (- temp 32)))
 	```

-	(Even `>` is allowed in variable names.
-This kind of name is the Racket
+	(This kind of name is the Racket convention for conversions; for example,
-	convention for conversions; for example, there is `number->string`.)
-Try
+	there is `number->string`.)

+	Remember, Racket ignores indentation and linebreaks: it only looks at the
+	parentheses.
+The indentation is to make the definition more readable to you
+	and me.
+Now try:

 	```scheme
 	(farenheit->celsius 98.6)
 	```

-5. What do you think is the result of trying the following three expressoins:
+5. What do you think is the result of trying the following three expressions:

 	```scheme
 	(define temp 100)